kindspells/astro-shield/README.md

 - The SRI hashes will be regenerated only when running `astro build`.
 This means that if you need them to be up to date when you run `astro dev`, then you will have to manually run `astro build`.

+- It seems that when a script is loaded with a _static_ import rather than directly included with a `<script>` tag, having its hash present in the `script-src` directive is not enough to ensure that the browser will accept it.

+  This means that, for now, it is advisable to add `'self'` to the `script-src` directive (adding `'strict-dynamic'` does not help either).

 ## License